nikvuk92/PGA_2024/Project.md

 ## Step 1 LD Pruning

 Before running PCA & ADMIXTURE it is advisable to prune the data to thin the marker set for linkage disequilibrium.

+Why LD Pruning is Important:
+- Reducing Redundancy:
+Linked SNPs: SNPs that are in linkage disequilibrium (LD) are not independent of each other, meaning that their allele frequencies are correlated due to physical proximity on the chromosome.
+Pruning: By removing SNPs in high LD, you reduce redundancy in your dataset, which helps ensure that the remaining SNPs are more independent.
+- Improving Statistical Power:
+PCA and ADMIXTURE: Analyses like Principal Component Analysis (PCA) and ADMIXTURE can be skewed by linked SNPs because these methods assume independence between markers.
+LD pruning helps avoid bias and overestimation of population structure or admixture components.
+Avoiding Overfitting: Pruning helps prevent overfitting in models by removing highly correlated variables (SNPs).
+- Computational Efficiency:
+Smaller Dataset: Pruning reduces the number of SNPs, making the dataset smaller and more manageable.
+This can lead to faster computation times and reduced memory usage, especially in computationally intensive analyses.

 You can read up on how to prune for LD(https://dalexander.github.io/admixture/admixture-manual.pdf).

 For example, ```--indep-pairwise 50 10 0.5``` :
 - Window Size (50): This means PLINK will examine LD between SNPs within a sliding window of 50 SNPs.
 A smaller window size would prune less aggressively, but a window of 50 SNPs is generally considered a good balance between capturing local LD and not being too strict.
 - Step Size (10): The window will slide across the genome in steps of 10 SNPs.
 This step size allows for a reasonable balance between computational efficiency and thoroughness in detecting SNP pairs in high LD.